jubatus/website/source/en/quickstart.rst

 Detailed System Requirements
 ----------------------------

-Jubatus is publicly supported with Ubuntu LTS 12.04 and Redhat Enterprise Linux 6.2 running on 64bit kernel.
+Jubatus is publicly supported with Ubuntu LTS 12.04 and Red Hat Enterprise Linux 6.2 running on 64bit kernel.
 And development team are using Intel CPU.
 Other requirements as follows:

 ============ ========== ========================